 Sergey received widespread recognition after winning prizes in more than thirty prestigious international piano competitions.
-Among them are the Gina Bachauer Competition, the Budapest Liszt Competition, the Liszt Utrecht, the Maria Canals Competition, the Sydney Competition, and the Paderewski-Bydgoszcz Competition.
-Most recently, he was awarded second prize and the audience prize at the 76th Concours de Genève.
+Among them are the Gina Bachauer Competition, the Budapest Liszt Competition, the Liszt Utrecht, the Maria Canals Competition, the Sydney Competition, the Paderewski-Bydgoszcz Competition and the València International Piano Competition Iturbi.
+Most recently, he was awarded second prize and the audience prize at the 76th Concours de Genève (2022).

-Sergey is currently working with Stanislav Ioudenitch, Gold Medalist of the 11th Van Cliburn International Piano Competition, at Park University in Kansas City, Missouri.
-Previously, he graduated from the Moscow State Tchaikovsky Conservatory in the class of world’s famous concert pianist Eliso Virsaladze, followed by studies with Lev Natochenny, Gold Medalist of the 1981 Busoni International Piano Competition.
-His present and past mentors have included Arie Vardi, William Grant Naboré, and Marian Rybicki.
+Sergey graduated from the Moscow State Tchaikovsky Conservatory in the class of world-famous pianist Eliso Virsaladze, followed by studies with Lev Natochenny, Gold Medalist of the 1981 Busoni International Piano Competition.

 Belyavsky has released four solo CDs, most recently of Schubert and Liszt’s music on the KNS Classical label.